Now inviting all designers, artists, photographers, marketers to our Artist + Designer plan (4TB)

 It prioritizes clarity and information hierarchy, whereas B2C design often allows for more experimentation, vibrant colors, and emotional appeal to grab consumer attention.

 Sales cycle and decision-making: B2B design must consider longer sales cycles and multiple decision-makers, often requiring more detailed and informative content.
+On the other hand, B2C design usually addresses shorter sales cycles with direct and immediate calls to action.

 The impact of good design on brand perception